The Kid Who Batted 1.000: The Kid Who Batted 1.000 (2002)

 The Kid Who Batted 1.000 is a 2002 book by Lee Gruenfeld writing under the pen name of Troon McAllister.

-The conceit here is the same, except that the teen protagonist, rather than being the unschooled but naturally athletic country bumpkin Dave King, is an unathletic pencilneck bound for MIT, Marvin Kowalski.
+The concept here is the same, except that the teen protagonist, rather than being the unschooled but naturally athletic country bumpkin Dave King, is an unathletic pencilneck bound for MIT, Marvin Kowalski.
 But Kowalski has one athletic ability, the same as King had in the earlier book, the ability to foul off anything in the strike zone until he eventually draws a walk.
-Kowalski, like King leads his last-place team (in this book, the (fictional) Des Moines Majestyks) to a major league championship, then walks away from his baseball career.
+Kowalski, like King leads his last-place team (in this book, the (fictional) Des Moines Majestyks) to a major league championship.